joshbegley/nyt-latest/previous.md

 https://nytimes.com/interactive/2025/05/04/upshot/ten-minute-challenge-starry-night.html

 **Lewis Hamilton’s team radio sass lays bare the big issue facing Ferrari in F1 2025**\
 `"Have a tea break!"
-Hamilton's radio jab doesn't expose a rift in the team, but there is a growing sense of urgency`\
+Hamilton's radio jab doesn't expose a rift in the team, but there is a growing sense of urgency.`\
 https://nytimes.com/athletic/6333479/2025/05/04/lewis-hamilton-f1-miami-ferrari-radio-charles-leclerc/

 **NBA playoffs results and takeaways: Pacers hand Cavs their first postseason loss**\